Echoinbyte/qodenest/README.md

-# Quanbas
+# QodeNest

-Quanbas is a cutting-edge browser-based coding platform that lets you write, compile, and run code seamlessly.
+QodeNest is a cutting-edge browser-based coding platform that lets you write, compile, and run code seamlessly.
 No installations or setups required—just code directly from your browser and watch it come to life!

 ---